Senior Associate for Mediation & Training

-In 2015, Kirsten was appointed by the Kansas Supreme Court to its Advisory Council on Alternative Dispute Resolution, most recently serving on the Council’s ADR Rules Modification Subcommittee.
+In 2015, and again in 2018, Kirsten was appointed by the Kansas Supreme Court to its Advisory Council on Alternative Dispute Resolution, serving since 2015 on the Council’s ADR Rules Modification Subcommittee.

 Kirsten’s teaching has included undergraduate, graduate and professional courses related to mediation, negotiation, conflict management, cross-cultural conflict, church conflict, restorative practices, and peace studies.
 She has developed and led KIPCOR training and workshops for the Kansas Department of Transportation, Kansas Department of Education, Kansas Governor’s Sub-Cabinet on Natural Resources, and the Kansas Water Office.

 As a Kansas Supreme Court-approved mediator, Kirsten’s practice focuses on facilitating collaborative decision-making and dialogue processes for individuals, families and groups.
 She has specialized experience mediating child-custody matters and workplace disputes.
 Using interest-based bargaining processes, she continues to assist Kansas school districts and teacher associations in negotiating annual collective bargaining agreements.